 HORIBA is part of the Chemical Analysis Team, which includes about 50 analysis specialists from around the world.
 The Chemical Analysis Team’s first challenge is to conduct a non-destructive, non-contact analysis using our X-ray fluorescence analyzer and Raman spectroscope.

-Our mission is to uncover basic information about samples, such as the type and quantity of elements and their chemical properties, and to securely “pass on the baton” to the next in the marathon of analysis, without contaminating samples.
+Our mission is to uncover basic information about samples, such as the type and quantity of elements and their chemical properties, and to securely “pass the baton” to the next step in the marathon of analysis, without contaminating samples.